-While publishing the World News Media Innovation Outlook report is still three months off, industry insiders are already discussing the study’s interim results previewed recently at the 14th International Newsroom Summit in London.
+While publishing the World News Publishers Outlook 2017 report is still some months off, industry insiders are already discussing the study’s interim results previewed recently at the 14th International Newsroom Summit in London.

-Executives from 68 countries on six continents responded to the study into the decision making of newsmedia managers across editorial, commercial, technology and senior management roles.
-“Once again, results show significant differences between the strategic choices made by profitable and unprofitable companies,” said IRG’s Dr François Nel, co-author of the study conducted in collaboration with the World Association of Newspapers and News Publishers (WAN-IFRA).
+Executives from 68 countries on six continents responded to the 22-question survey of the decision-making strategies of newsmedia managers across editorial, commercial, technology and senior management roles.
+“Our results show significant differences between the strategic choices made by profitable and unprofitable companies,” said IRG’s Dr François Nel, co-author of the study conducted in collaboration with the World Association of Newspapers and News Publishers (WAN-IFRA).

 “However, one of the most surprising findings was that when respondents were asked what the biggest risk to their organisation’s future was, they did not see the greatest risk coming from the decline in advertising revenue, or from Google and Facebook, or from other digital disruptions.
 The biggest single threat to their future success, was not from outside the organisation but from the inside: the reluctance to innovate.”